 The cordões evolved into blocos de sujos, where everyone could join in plain clothes, and blocos de baianas.
 The curious detail was that these baianas were actually men dressed in white colonial clothes, and acted as security to the blocos.
 There was a percussion band and vocalist, with a women-only chorus of pastoras.

 The peak of these blocos was in the 30's and 40's.
 Cacique de Ramos and Bafo da Onça are two of the most well-known.
-Today you can watch the blocos parade on Av.
-Rio Branco all Carnival days.
-The parades start at 2 p.m. from Carnival Saturday to Tuesday, and access is free.
+Today blocos still happen in Centro, and some attract as many as one million revelers.
+Carnaval in the streets of Rio is always free of charge.

 The Birth of the Samba School

 Today's Escolas de Samba are much more complex, and there are many wings and floats.
 Everything is described in detail at All About the Samba Parade.
-More tips about Carnival history at Carnival Balls, Banda de Ipanema, Meet the Sambodrome and Carnival Dates.
+More tips about Carnival history at Carnival Balls, Banda de Ipanema, and Meet the Sambodrome.
+Check out the Carnival Dates and for our ideas and suggestions visit our Carnval Party Planner.